 Mat 11:28-30, Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.

-For more information on how you can be transformed by the power of the gospel, simply click on the "Accept His Gift" button below.
+For more information on how you can be transformed by the power of the gospel, simply click on the "God's Gift For You" button below.

 My name is Calvin Bridges.
 I was born into a good family that faithfully attended church.
 As a child I enjoyed going to West Kennebunk Methodist Church in Southern Maine.
 I loved the Bible characters and stories, and I looked up to the ministers who led the church.
 The Bible stories I learned during my childhood gave me a foundation for faith in God.